-Sir Hugh Robertson is Chairman of The British Olympic Association, having previously been Vice Chairman during the Rio 2016 Olympics when Team GB won a record medal haul.
+Sir Hugh Robertson is the Chairman of Camelot, the operator of the National Lottery, and Chairman of the British Olympic Association, having previously been Vice Chairman during the Rio 2016 Olympics when Team GB won a record medal haul.
 He is also Chairman of The Canterbury Cathedral Appeal, Chairman of the Sports Honours Committee, a Deputy Lieutenant of Kent and the lead independent trustee on The Chelsea Football Club Foundation.
 From 2015 – 2017, after leaving Parliament, he was Vice Chairman of Falcon and Associates, a Dubai based strategic advisory group.

 From 2013 – 14, he was The Minister of State at The Foreign Office responsible for The Middle East, North Africa and Counter Terrorism.
 He led the UK participation during John Kerry’s Middle East Peace initiative and the UK delegation to the Geneva Two Syria Peace talks.
 He also chaired The UK Gulf initiative, the G20 Arab League Initiative in Cairo in 2013 and individual bi - laterals with many Middle East and North African countries.